damonlynch/showinfilemanager/README.md

     specified using Linux or Windows formats.
 All formats are automatically converted to use the Windows URI format.

     WSL2 functions the same as WSL1, except if the WSL2 instance has a Linux file manager installed.
 On these systems, if a path on Linux is specified, that file manager will be used instead of Windows Explorer.
-You can override this default behavior by using the parameter file_manager.
+    Override this default behavior by using the parameter file_manager.

     The most common use of this function is to call it without specifying the file manager to use, which defaults to the value returned by